6 Powerful Pulls that Challenge Your Peace

-1. The Tension Between Productivity & Rest
+1. Productivity & Rest

-2. The Tension Between Goals & Surrender
+2. Goals & Surrender

-There is a delicate balance between pursing goals and remaining surrendered to His will.
+There’s a delicate balance between pursing goals and remaining surrendered to His will.

-3. The Tension Between Strength & Weakness
+3. Strength & Weakness

-Being strong – leaders enjoy that!
-Being weak, not so much!
+Who wants to appear weak?
+I know I don’t!
 Yet scripture tells us that God gives strength to the weak!
 I don’t know about you, but I need that supernatural strength!

 He gives strength to the weary and increases the power of the weak.
 Isaiah 40:29 (NIV)

-4. The Tension Between Planning & Being
+4. Planning & Being

-5. The Tension Between Success & Obedience
+5. Success & Obedience

-6. The Tension Between More, More, More & Less
+6. More, More, More, & Less

-And you are less, and less effective!
+The result: you are less and less effective!

 While taking on more temporarily makes you feel successful, it rarely feels that way down the road.
 However, narrowing your focus and putting more effort into less not only yields better results, but enables you to be more effective too!
 Saying “no” is hard!
 You might have to turn in your “busy badge” and practice setting boundaries, which will be uncomfortable at first, but will ultimately benefit you.
 Talk about tension!